ZetCode

 {% extends 'base.html.twig' %}

-The template inherits from the base.html.twig file, which has base markup that will be shared.
+The template inherits from the base.html.twig file, which contains the base markup shared across templates.

 {{ message }}